TaylorGooge/XiangqiGame/README.md

 ## Getting started-
 You begin the game by instantiating a game object.
 This will set up the board in the standard configuration. <br/>
 game = XiangqiGame()<br/><br/>
-Moves are made using alrebraic notation to indicate the desired movement. game.make_move(“A5”,”A4”)<br/>
+Moves are made using alrebraic notation to indicate the desired movement.<br/>
+game.make_move(“A5”,”A4”)<br/>